OAuth 2 Introduction

 SAML (Security Assertion Markup Language) is an XML-based protocol used for exchanging authentication and authorization data between parties, particularly between an identity provider (IdP) and a service provider (SP).
 SAML is primarily designed for single sign-on (SSO) and is commonly used in enterprise environments to enable employees to access various web applications with a single set of credentials.
 SAML is also used to provide federated authentication across multiple domains.

 Although both OAuth and SAML provide similar functionality, OAuth is now more widely used today because of its simplicity, flexibility, and simpler support for new usages with web apps (SPA) and mobile apps.
-For several years, the ecosystem around OAuth and more globally around JWT tokens management gains with support from various components like proxy, gateway, ... etc making SAML sometime more costly to integrate due to lack of ecosystem.
+For several years, the ecosystem around OAuth and more globally around JWT tokens management gains with support from various components like proxy, gateway, ... etc making SAML sometimes more costly to integrate due to lack of ecosystem.